 I think most people grew up eating some sort of potato bake, it really was a childhood classic that everyone enjoyed!
-I have decided to make a healthier version using sweet potato for some extra sweetness, chicken broth to guarantee a tender middle and topped with a thin layer of cheese for that crispy crust which everyone fights over for!
+My potato bake uses sweet potato for some extra sweetness, chicken broth to guarantee a tender middle (no cream needed) and topped with a thin layer of cheese for that crispy crust which everyone fights over!

 Try this easy, scrumptious sweet potato bake when you next entertain and I can assure you, your guests will leave satisfied!